 If you’re living with diabetes, caution around what you eat and drink is natural.
 Certain foods like sugary sodas are clearly off the cards.
 But when fresh produce and fiber are recommended, or your sugar levels are dipping, is it okay to reach for a glass of orange juice?

-A fresh squeezed glass of orange juice contains 112 kcal, 20.83 gm of sugars, and 25.79 gm of carbohydrates.
-This 248 gm serving also delivers lots of calcium and vitamin C, as well as nutrients like potassium, phosphorus, magnesium, vitamin A and folate.
-These minerals and vitamins are important for a range of normal body functions and also have antioxidant properties that make them good for health.1 Yet, there is concern around whether or not diabetics should even be considering having the juice due to the sugar and carb content in a glass of OJ(orange juice).
+A glass of fresh squeezed orange juice contains 112 kcal, 20.83 g of sugars, and 25.79 g of carbohydrates.
+This 248 g serving also delivers lots of vitamin C as well as considerable amounts of nutrients like potassium, phosphorus, magnesium, vitamin A, and folate.
+These minerals and vitamins are important for a range of normal body functions and also have antioxidant properties that make them good for health.1 Yet, there is concern around whether or not diabetics should even be considering having the juice due to the sugar and carb content in a glass of OJ (orange juice).

 If you decide to have orange juice, you must take care that it has no added sugar and is 100% juice.
 Check the packaging to be sure.
 As the American Diabetes Association explains, this can help ensure you don’t have too much sugar, but it is also important to keep an eye on the carbohydrate content.
+A 248 g serving of orange juice has 25.79 g carbs, of which just 0.5 g is fiber.
 Too much carb intake can be just as bad if you’re diabetic.
-That’s because these carbs after digestion turn into glucose or blood sugars.5 So be sure to count the juice as the carb intake for a particular snack or meal and keep portion sizes small.
+That’s because these carbs after digestion turn into glucose or blood sugars.6 So be sure to count the juice as the carb intake for a particular snack or meal and keep portion sizes small.

 No two juices are truly alike.
 While juice made from the same manufacturer can be consistent, you can’t expect that orange juice made by one manufacturer is the same as one made by another.
 What’s more, if you’re drinking your OJ fresh squeezed at home or made at a juice bar, it is likely to be quite different from the packaged kind.
 You just need to glance at the packaging to tell.